anykeyh/happy-photos/README.md

 When I went to the wedding of my best friend, every body takes pictures.
-I didn't find a simple to use tool to share and upload pictures of event between people.
+I didn't find a simple to use tool to share and upload pictures of event between people (picasa need registration for example).
 Now it's done.

+You can also generate a tar file of every pictures (but it can be long...)

+Note than all texts are in french and static in the code.

-##How to work with?
+##How to use it?

 Just copy `config/happy_photos.sample.yml` to `config/happy_photos.yml`,
-then update password and picture path.
+then update password.
 Send the password to everybody, and wait them until they upload photos!

 They are  two rights mode: uploader which can upload and tag pictures,